Meth CrimesAggressive Criminal Defense. Fearless at Trial. Contact Us

 Lawyer North Carolina

 Methamphetamine is a stimulant that was initially intended for use in treating patients with congestion issues and ADHD.
 However, the drug is highly addictive and often abused, which has resulted in it being classified as a Schedule II drug on the DEA’s drug schedule list.

-However, if this is your second offense related to the possession of a Schedule II substance, you will be charged with a Class I felony, punishable by up to five months in prison.
+In North Carolina, if you are found in possession of meth, in any amount, you can be charged with a Class I felony which is punishable by up to a year in jail, fines , and the loss of your license.
+However, if this is your second offense related to the possession of a Schedule II substance, you can be punishable by up to five months in prison.

 If you are found in possession of more than 28 grams of methamphetamine, you can be charged with trafficking.
 The specifics of the charge and the associated penalties will depend on the amount of the drug found in your possession: